 Germany is one of Malta’s most important economic and trading partners, with between 50 and 60 German companies currently operating in Malta.
 German direct investment in Malta stood at 17.5 billion euro in 2021.
 In 2022, around 169,000 German tourists visited Malta making them the fourth-largest group of visitors.

-The German-Maltese Circle has fostered cultural relations between Malta and Germany since 1962.
+The German-Maltese Circle based in Valletta has fostered cultural relations between Malta and Germany since 1962.
 It offers language classes and organises events such as exhibitions, film screenings and concerts, thus filling the gap caused by the absence of a Goethe-Institut in the country.

 There are also a number of joint projects between the University of Malta and the Malta College of Arts, Science and Technology with various German educational institutions.
-Since the 2009/10 winter semester, the Federal Foreign Office has funded a German Chair in Peace and Conflict Prevention at the University of Malta’s Mediterranean Academy of Diplomatic Studies (MEDAC).
+The Federal Foreign Office is funding a Chair in Peace Studies and Conflict Prevention in the Mediterranean area at the Mediterranean Academy of Diplomatic Studies.